Supports the display of content that does not fit entirely on the screen and enables users to scroll and zoom the content.

 For information about basic view behaviors, see View Programming Guide for iOS.

-In iOS 6 and later, if you assign a value to this view’s
+If you assign a value to this view’s

 restorationIdentifier property, it attempts to preserve its scrolling-related information between app launches.
 Specifically, the values of the